Aeolian Company: History

-As the pianola, in its turn, was supplanted by the newer Aeolian's "Duo Art" reproducing piano (1913), which could reproduce the sound of a famous artist playing without manual intervention, the Aeolian, Weber Piano & Pianola Co. became the world's leading manufacturer of such roll-operated instruments.
+As the pianola, in its turn, was supplanted by the newer Aeolian "Duo Art" reproducing piano (1913), which could reproduce the sound of a famous artist playing without manual intervention, the Aeolian, Weber Piano & Pianola Co. became the world's leading manufacturer of such roll-operated instruments.

 In 1915 the Aeolian Co. started making Vocalion phonographs and in 1917/8 started Vocalion Records, a maker of high-quality discs which in December 1924 was sold to Brunswick Records.
 The phonograph was one of the main factors in the demise of the player piano, although Starr made players and records as well as pianos.
-An attempt of the company to engage in the production of church and concert organs resulted in important installations at Duke University Chapel and Longwood Gardens.
+An attempt by the company to engage in the production of church and concert organs resulted in important installations at Duke University Chapel and Longwood Gardens.
 It was undermined by the Great Depression, during which the organ division was merged with the E.M.
 Skinner Organ Co. to become the Aeolian-Skinner Organ Co., a leading builder until the 1970s.

 On January 27, 1917, R. J. Reynolds placed an order with the Aeolian Company for a pipe organ with four keyboards and a pedal footboard.
 Today, the organ has about 250 organ rolls and is played in the afternoon for visitors.

 As the popularity of the player piano faded with the rise of the phonograph and radio, the company merged in 1932 with the American Piano Company (itself a 1908 consolidation of Chickering & Sons, Knabe & Co., and other manufacturers).
 The combined company, known as the Aeolian-American Corporation, went through several ownership changes.

 In 1959, ownership passed to the Heller family, owners of the former Winter and Co., and it was renamed simply the Aeolian Corporation.
-William G. Heller, who had worked for Aeolian and its predecessor companies since 1904, served as a company president from 1924 until his death in 1974.
+William G. Heller, who had worked for Aeolian and its predecessor companies since 1904, served as company president from 1924 until his death in 1974.

 In 1974, Aeolian sold pianos under the brand names of Mason & Hamlin, Chickering, Knabe, Hardman & Peck, Winter, Cable, and Ivers & Pond.

 In 1983, two years before declaring bankruptcy, it was sold to former Steinway president Peter Perez.